-"Allow us, then, to cross your country.
-We will not pass through fields or vineyards, and we will not drink water from a well..."
+"Let us pass through your land; we shall not pass through fields or vineyards, and we shall not drink water from a well; we shall travel the king's road..."
 (20:17)

 As Moshe tries to negotiate passage through the land of Edom, he proposes that the people pass through Edom without going through fields or vineyards and without drinking from "the well."
 Rashi wonders why Moshe expressed not to drink from a single well when presumably Edom had many.